 The Palm House Conservatory

 In 1910, the Palm House was opened.
-Designed by Robert McCallum, the Victorian-style conservatory is made from glass, steel, brick and wood and features a 16-sided dome.
+Designed by architect Robert McCallum, the Victorian-style conservatory is made from glass, steel, brick and wood and features a 16-sided dome.
 Over the years, greenhouses were added, including:

 - Cool Temperate House (built 1924)